catseye/SixtyPical/doc/SixtyPical.md

     list are considered uninitialized.
 *   All memory locations listed as TRASHED in the called routine's OUTPUTS list are considered initialized.

+### goto ###

+    goto <executable-name>

+Unilaterally transfers execution to the given executable.
+Execution will not be transferred back to the current routine when execution of the executable is finished; rather, it will be transferred back to the caller of the current routine.

+If `goto` is used in a routine, it must be in tail position.
+That is, it must be the final instruction in the routine.

+Just before the goto,

+*   It is illegal if any of the memory locations in the target executable's READS list is uninitialized.

+In addition,

+*   The target executable's WRITES lists must not include any locations that are not already included in the current routine's WRITES lists.

 ### if ###